Specification

 Metal Bellows: Various Materials

 Metal bellows are available in a variety of materials, including brass, bronze, beryllium copper, Monel, and stainless steel.
-Each material has its own advantages depending on the application.
+As an industrial bellows manufacturer, Welong offers material options to meet different application requirements.

 Brass Bellows